comp-music-lab/manyvoices3/README.md

 In the Praat interface, you can follow these steps:

 *Select all the audio files you want to combine → Click the **Combine** button on the right panel → Click **Concatenate**.*

+## File naming rules
+I highly recommend having a consistent naming convention for files, as some scripts rely on the file names to split information.

+The naming convention for my files is **language_experiment date_subject number_condition**, for example, English_20240725_6_conv.wav.

+If it's an extracted f0 or time interval file, '_f0' or '_IOI' is added at the end."